TOYON MULTILINGUAL LITERARY MAGAZINE

 SUBMISSION GUIDELINES

-Each issue closes on September 30.
-Notifications are sent in December or January.
+Each open call for submissions closes on September 30.
+Letters are sent in December or January.

 Have questions?
 Check the FAQ.